franciskershaw/festiviews/testing.md

 *Updating festivals*

-Initially when updating updating anything to do with the festival hubs, all of the reviews were being removed.
-This was because my edit functioning was inputting an empty array (the same as when adding a festival to begin with) instead of just leaving the reviews as they were. **This was fixed easily by removing the empty array from the edit_festival function.**
+Initially when updating anything to do with the festival hubs, all of the reviews were being removed.
+This was because my edit function was inputting an empty array (the same as when adding a festival to begin with) instead of just leaving the reviews as they were. **This was fixed easily by removing the empty array from the edit_festival function.**

-Later on, I also found issues when updating the name of the festival as it wasn't updating the URL to be that of the new festival.
+Later on, I also found issues when updating the name of the festival as the updating of the URL was causing a 500 error.
 Initially my fix was to simply have the edit function not change the URL, but eventually I worked out that a more satisfactory fix was to **create a new_url variable at the beginning of the function, which would then be inputted to MongoDB and then used to reload the page.**

 *JS function to assign certain pages as 'true' not working at various points*